 Rosemary McCarthy (B.A., English, Minor, Womens Studies, UNC-Chapel Hill) is the Department’s Administrative Assistant.
 She handles many of the operations of the Department, including: administrative procedures, the department budget, accounting, student payroll, and the pre-registration of anthropology majors and minors prior to each Fall, Spring, and Summer semesters.
 All department events such as the Open House and Commencement Receptions are planned by Mrs. McCarthy.
 She is familiar with the personnel and operations of other university offices, such as the Dean’s, Registrar’s, and FAS offices.
 She maintains the Chair’s appointment schedule and is a contact for students when faculty members are not available.

 Jeff Nichols (B.A.
-History, University of North Carolina at Charlotte, MA Educational Media (Specialization in Computers) Appalachian State University) is the Instructional Technology Specialist for the department.
+History, University of North Carolina at Charlotte, MA Educational Media (Specialization in Computers) Appalachian State University) is the Instructional Technology Consultant for the department.
 His primary duties include maintaining the department’s website, assisting faculty/staff with technical issues, as well as examining new technologies that would benefit faculty members with teaching and research.
 Jeff also maintains the museum’s website, assists with the online collections database, and provides technical expertise for any museum exhibit that utilizes technology.